 The Early Years

-In 1978, twenty-five-year-old college dropout John Mackey and twenty-one-year-old Renee Lawson (Hardy), borrowed $45,000 from family and friends to open the doors of a small natural foods store called SaferWay in Austin, Texas (the name being a spoof of Safeway, which operated stores under their own name in Austin at that time).
+In 1978, twenty-five-year-old college dropout John Mackey and twenty-one-year-old Renee Lawson (Hardy), borrowed $45,000 from family and friends to open the doors of a small natural foods store called SaferWay in Austin, Texas.
 When the couple got booted out of their apartment for storing food products there, they decided to simply live at the store.
 Since it was zoned commercial, there was no shower stall.
 Instead, they bathed in the Hobart dishwasher, which had an attached water hose.

 Two years later, John and Renee partnered with Craig Weller and Mark Skiles to merge SaferWay with their Clarksville Natural Grocery, resulting in the opening of the original Whole Foods Market on September 20, 1980.
 At 10,500 square feet and a staff of 19, this store was quite large in comparison to the standard health food store of the time.

 Less than a year later, on Memorial Day in 1981, the worst flood in 70 years devastated the city of Austin.
 Caught in the flood waters, the store's inventory was wiped out and most of the equipment was damaged.
 The losses were approximately $400,000 and Whole Foods Market had no insurance.
 Customers and neighbors voluntarily joined the staff to repair and clean up the damage.
 Creditors, vendors and investors all provided breathing room for the store to get back on its feet and it re-opened only 28 days after the flood.